How to refresh your homeworking strategy for 2021 for contact centre staff

 Craig Farley is Head of Consulting at IPI

-IPI is the UK’s leading digital contact centre specialist, focused on creating intelligent and innovative contact centre solutions that deliver exceptional customer experiences that best meet the needs of its clients in the evolving world of customer service.
-Founded in 2001, the company supports more than four million customer interactions and 55,000 agents every day.
+IPI is focused on creating intelligent contact centre solutions that deliver exceptional customer experiences.
+Founded in 2001, the company has more than 300 customers and support more than four million transactions and 55,000 agents every day.

-These bespoke solutions – available in the cloud, on-premise, or as a managed service – cover every component of the contact centre, from integration, unified communications, networking, workforce optimisation, compliance and security, right up to conversational AI, speech analytics and voice biometrics.
-It also offers a range of consultancy and professional services as well as devOps support, delivered by its highly-accredited team of contact centre experts.
+IPI partners with the industry’s leading vendors – including Avaya, Blue Prism, CX Company, Gamma, Microsoft, Teleopti, Verint and VMWare – to provide a complete suite of contact centre solutions, available in the cloud, on-premise, or as a managed service.
+These bespoke solutions cover every component of the contact centre – from call routing, unified communications, networking and security, right up to emerging technologies, such as AI chatbots and Robotic Process Automation.
+It also offers a range of professional services and devOps support, delivered by its highly accredited team of contact centre experts.

 For additional information on IPI view their Company Profile